 This is set out in law but in summary you can be considered as homeless if:

-you are likely to lose your home in the next 56 days, or
+- you are likely to lose your home in the next 56 days

 For more information visit the Shelter website.

-What happens once I contact the Housing Options Team?
+What happens once I contact the Homelessness Prevention and Advice team?

 You may be asked to attend a housing options interview or for a homeless application to be taken so we can find out more about your situation.
 You will be asked to provide the following documents to confirm your situation to your interview

-proof of where you and all the people in your application have lived for each of the last five years, including: tenancy agreements, rent books or receipts for rent, postmarked letters, bills, bank statements, driving licences, and medical cards
+- proof of where you and all the people in your application have lived for each of the last five years, including: tenancy agreements, rent books or receipts for rent, postmarked letters, bills, bank statements, driving licenses, and medical cards